 The sales volume of the products sold by these businesses is driven in part by the level of Chinese government spending on healthcare and the coverage of Chinese government medical insurance schemes, which is correlated with patient reimbursements for drug purchases, all of which have increased significantly in recent years as part of healthcare reforms in China.
 For example, two of the main government medical insurance schemes in China are the Urban Employee Basic Medical Insurance Program and the Urban Resident Basic Medical Insurance Program, which together had enrolled approximately 48% of China's population in 2015 compared to only 12% in 2006, according to the PRC National Bureau of Statistics.
-The sales volume of pharmaceutical products in China is also influenced by their representation on the Medicines Catalogue for the National Basic Medical Insurance, Labor Injury Insurance and Childbirth Insurance Systems in China, or the National Essential Medicines List, which mandates distribution of drugs in China.
+The sales volume of pharmaceutical products in China is also influenced by their representation on the Medicines Catalogue for the National Basic Medical Insurance, Labor Injury Insurance and Childbirth Insurance Systems in China, or the National Medicines Catalogue, which determines eligibility for drug reimbursement, as well as their representation on the National Essential Medicines List, which mandates distribution of drugs in China.
 Over 92% of all pharmaceutical sales by Shanghai Hutchison Pharmaceuticals in 2016 and approximately 88% of pharmaceutical products manufactured and sold by Hutchison Baiyunshan in 2016 were capable of being reimbursed under the National Medicines Catalogue as of December 31, 2016.